 2. Hit the Beach

-Spending time at the beach is an ideal way to soak up the last rays of summer sunshine and create lasting memories with family and friends.
+Spending time at the beach is a wonderful way to enjoy the last days of summer and make lasting memories with friends and family.

 3. Plan a Camping Trip